joel-chu/anagram-example/doc/deepin-20.md

 ```

 You should able to see this PGP key is from nodesource.com
 Now add node source to your source.list file.
+Please note, I change the `$lsb_release` to the actual version name of my system;
+Debian 10 which is buster.
+You might have to change that according to what version of Deepin you have.

 ```
 $ echo "deb https://deb.nodesource.com/node_15.x buster main" | tee -a /etc/apt/sources.list.d/nodesource.list
 $ echo "deb-src https://deb.nodesource.com/node_15.x buster main" | tee -a /etc/apt/sources.list.d/nodesource.list
 ```

 And lastly run update then install

 ```
 $ apt update && apt install nodejs -y
 ```

 Check what version of node you got

 ```
 $ node -v
 ```

 Mine show the following: